 Help your child to locate appropriate Internet Web sites.
 At the same time, make sure that she understands what you think are appropriate Web sites for her to visit.
 Point her in the direction of sites that can help her with homework or that relate to her interests.

 Pay attention to any games she might download or copy from the Internet.
 Some games are violent or contain sexual or other content that is inappropriate for children.
-Resources such as GetNetWise (http://kids.getnetwise.org/) a public service provided by Internet corporations and public interest groups and the American Library Association, Especially for Young People and Their Parents, Online Safety Rules and Suggestions, http://www.ala.org/offices/oif/foryoungpeople/childrenparents/especiallychildren can help you to make good Web site choices and give you more information about Internet use.
+Resources such as GetNetWise (http://www.getnetwise.org/), a public service provided by Internet corporations and public interest groups and FamiliesConnect (http://www.ala.org/ICONN/familiesconnect.html), a service of the American Library Association, can help you to make good Web site choices and give you more information about Internet use.

 Monitor the amount of time that your child spends online.
 Internet surfing can be just as time consuming as watching TV.
 Don't let it take over your child's life.
 Have her place a clock near the computer and keep track of how much time she is spending online.
 Remember, many commercial online services charge for the amount of time the service is used.
 These charges can mount up quickly!